Bush Tetras: Reunions

 In March 2022 the Bush Tetras performed at a Dee Pop memorial show at NYC's Bowery Electric.
 Steve Shelley of Sonic Youth filled in on drums.

+On April 5, 2023, it was announced the Cait O'Riordan had joined the band on bass.

 Other projects

 After the band's initial breakup, Sley joined up with Ivan Julian of Richard Hell and the Voidoids to form Lovelies.
 They put out one percussive post-punk album, Mad Orphan (109 Records), in 1988.
 In 2008, she formed Command V with Pat Irwin (of the Raybeats and the B-52s), and Rachel Dengiz.
 They released a self-titled album in 2012 on Mush Records.

 Drummer Dee Pop also performed with improvisational jazz groups Radio I-Ching and Freedomland, and has performed or recorded with rock-oriented bands and artists including Floor Kiss, Immaculate Hearts, the Shams, Black Flies, John Sinclair, Jayne County, the Amazing Cherubs, Fur, Michael Karoli (Can), Richard Lloyd, James Chance, the Slits, Odetta, Gary Lucas, Bobby Radcliff, Patti Palladin, Darlene Love, Andy Shernoff, the Waldos, Nona Hendryx, Band of Outsiders, Lenny Kaye, Jahn Xavier and the Gun Club.
 He also performed with jazz musicians Eddie Gale, Roy Campbell Jr., Marc Ribot, Mark Helias, Dick Griffin, Billy Bang, Borah Bergman and Hanuman Sextet.

 Pat Place also played with Maggie Estep's I Love Everybody and Joey's Oscar in the 90s; at one time, she was a member of James Chance and the Contortions, playing steel guitar and featuring on the Brian Eno-produced No New York as one of four bands in the initial New York no wave scene.